29 Point Leeds Analysis for Small Stocks

 For example, if the annual market for cotton candy is $100,000, and a business takes $50,000 of those sales, then they have a 50% market share.
-An attractive penny stock investment would be one increasing their market share every few months, while the total market also grew over time.
+An attractive investment would be increasing their market share every few months, while the total market also grew.

-In our example, picture the cotton candy market growing to $140,000 in annual sales, with the penny stock company taking 65% of that potential market.
+In our example, picture the cotton candy market growing to $140,000 in annual sales, with a particular company taking 65% of that potential market.
 In other words, they would increase from $50K in sales (50% of $100k) to $91,000 (65% of $140K).
 Such a scenario would mean about 80% growth in total sales, even though the total market only grew 40%.

 The harder it is for new competitors to get into an industry or line of business, the better for all the businesses already operating in the space.
 Sometimes barriers involve Government or Organizational Approvals (FDA clearance, for example), high technical requirements, limited workforce, complexity of the product or solution, Intellectual Property safeguards (like Trademarks and Copyrights), and dozens of others.